Update!

 Born in 1983 in Fukushima, northern Japan, she graduated from art school, then worked as a commercial graphic designer before going freelance in 2008.
 She paints figures, animals, and anything from nature, and her individualistic use of colour gives them a jolly character.

-No puzzles currently in stock - Reina feature page
+2 puzzles in stock - View all thumbnails - Reina feature page

 Search at Google for the artist's name in Japanese